Careers & Benefits

 Active-duty service members receive 30 days of paid vacation each year, compared to the standard 14 days that entry-level civilians typically receive.
 While there are some limitations to when vacation time can be used, service members generally receive their requested time off after giving adequate advance notice to their supervisor.

 Life insurance can help protect a family’s financial stability.
-Active-duty service members may select up to $400,000 in Service Group Life Insurance (SGLI) at a cost of only $29 a month, which is automatically deducted from each paycheck.
+Active-duty service members (And Army National Guard Members) may select up to $400,000 in Service Group Life Insurance (SGLI) at a cost of only $29 a month, which is automatically deducted from each paycheck.

 Service members can retire far earlier compared to most civilian jobs.
-After 20 years of service, they have two options from the Uniformed Services Blended Retirement System (BRS):
+After qualifying service years, they have two options from the Uniformed Services Blended Retirement System (BRS):

 - Option 1: Receive a defined benefit, which is a monthly pension for life that's calculated based on a service member’s highest 36 months of basic pay and years of service.